Meister-anon/Kai-zen_FireRed-Release-Edition/README.md

 to refresh display maybe adding some sort of cleanse as last command of all animations would help with that?

+new update fixed move effect stat drop on right battler but now the animation got flipped need figure that out
+-only changed setmoveeffect & ChangeStatBuffs
+-found issue removed use of geffectbattler but that was needed for playanimation

 on btl ctrl update finish removal of gactivebattler

 following that can work out move flags rework